 You’ve cleaned up the Christmas Day mess and now it’s time to decide how to spend another glorious day off.
 From settling in for a leisurely long lunch to braving the post-Christmas sales, here’s how to spend Boxing Day in Sydney.

 Break up the shopping spree with a movie screening.
-You’d be hard-pressed to find a cinema not open on Boxing Day – including venues by Hoyts, Event and Palace Cinemas, as well Skyline Drive In Blacktown – with some of the biggest blockbusters of the year debuting on 26 December.
+You’d be hard-pressed to find a cinema not open on Boxing Day – including venues by Hoyts, Event and Palace Cinemas, as well as Skyline Drive In Blacktown – with some of the biggest blockbusters of the year debuting on 26 December.
+Check out more of Sydney's outdoor cinemas here.

 If crowded malls aren’t your idea of a good time, Boxing Day is the perfect time to head for the beach.
 Cool off with a dip in the surf at Bondi, catch the ferry to Manly, swim some laps in an ocean pool or take a road trip to the city’s north for a lazy day on Palm Beach.
 Another great option is packing up a picnic of leftovers from Christmas lunch and heading to a pretty patch of grass.

-The Rolex Sydney Hobart Yacht Race – one of the world's greatest ocean races and an Aussie institution – is returning in 2021.
+The Rolex Sydney Hobart Yacht Race – one of the world's greatest ocean races and an Aussie institution takes place on Boxing Day.
 Watch the start of the race from one of the harbour's vantage points, such as The Heads, Nielsen Park, Mosman and Middle Head, or take it all in from the water with Captain Cook Cruises.

 Eat & drink